open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 # 6 Events

 The JavaScript objects fires events using `Ics.Base.EventDispatchers`.
 For more detailed events, please refer to the specific class description page.

+# 7 Migrating from 3.x

+There are significant API changes since 3.x.
+- Client SDKs are focus on WebRTC connections.
+Please refer to REST API guide for other conference features, e.g. external input/output, recording.
+- Publication was introduced for both conference and P2P mode.
+You'll get a publication when publish successfully.
+- Subscription was introduced for conference mode.
+You'll get a subscription when subscribe a stream successfully.
+P2P mode does not have subscription at this time since remote stream will be added to PeerConnection automatically.
+- Callbacks were changed to promises.

 **Note:** \* Other names and brands may be claimed as the property of others.